cgomesu/website/_posts/2021-06-04-smarter-hass.md

     days: 1
 ```

 Now **check your configuration file** and if everything looks good, **restart HASS**.
-Afterwards, check your log file for related errors and if it all looks good, then head to **Developer Tools** > States and you should now see the three new entities we just created:
+Afterwards, check your log file for related errors and if it all looks good, then head to **Developer Tools** > States and you should now see the two new entities we just created:

 [![HASS utility statistics 01](/assets/posts/2021-06-04-smarter-hass/hass-utility-statistics-01.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/hass-utility-statistics-01.jpg)